Prevention through design: Integration

 Prevention through design represents a shift in approach for on-the-job safety.
 It involves evaluating potential risks associated with processes, structures, equipment, and tools.
 It takes into consideration the construction, maintenance, decommissioning, and disposal or recycling of waste material.

 The idea of redesigning job tasks and work environments has begun to gain momentum in business and government as a cost-effective means to enhance occupational safety and health.
 Many U.S. companies openly support PtD concepts and have developed management practices to implement them.
 Other countries are actively promoting PtD concepts as well.
 The United Kingdom began requiring construction companies, project owners, and architects to address safety and health during the design phase of projects in 1994.
 Australia developed the Australian National OHS Strategy 2002–2012, which set "eliminating hazards at the design stage" as one of five national priorities.
 As a result, the Australian Safety and Compensation Council (ASCC) developed the Safe Design National Strategy and Action Plans for Australia encompassing a wide range of design areas.

-In the US
+By country

+Australia

+In Australia, the Work Health and Safety Act of 2011 was passed which included elements that laid out the legal responsibilities of employers, designers, and other stakeholders within construction projects to take the necessary steps to ensure that safety is prioritized through all phases of the construction process.
+In practice, what this has looked like is Australian state governments such as Queensland, South Australia, and Western Australia mandating design professionals to create a strategy for safety considerations throughout the construction process.
+The plan has to include pre-construction considerations, how safety can be evaluated, and providing details of how safety will be controlled once the physical construction process begins.
+Even before the Work Health and Safety Act of 2011, since 1998, any construction project that was valued over AU$3 million was subject to this requirement.

+United Kingdom

+Within the United Kingdom (U.K.), PtD has been legally required for those in the construction industry since March 31, 1995.
+At the time of implementation, the fatality rate within the U.K. construction industry was 10 fatalities per 100,000 workers.
+In 2021, the fatality rate has been reduced to 1.62 fatalities per 100,000 workers.
+Although it cannot be established that PtD is the sole facilitator of this reduction in construction fatalities, it does show that since its enactment, fatalities have dropped substantially.
+Since its establishment in 1995, the UK government has periodically updated the legislation with the 2015 version of The Construction (Design and Management) Regulations placing even greater emphasis on the role that principal designers should play in injury and fatality prevention during the design phase of a project.